The Worm in Paradise: Reception

 John Sweeney for Page 6 said "It is an excellent adventure in its class."

 Colette McDermott for Sinclair Programs said "Not only does it complete an excellent set of adventures, but the graphics will stimulate your visual powers."

-Richard Price for Sinclair User said "This is the finest of Level 9's masterly adventures.
+Richard Price for Sinclair User wrote "This is the finest of Level 9's masterly adventures.
 It has an intricate, exciting, intelligent plot based in an equally intricate society run by baffling futuristic machines."

 John Ransley for Commodore User said "You'd have to spend an evening with a Roget's Thesaurus to come up with enough superlatives to do justice to The Worm in Paradise; it not offers stunning (albeit it at times disturbing) originality in the overworked realm of science fiction but also embodies state-of-the-art programming techniques which will allow you effortlessly to give full rein to your powers of creative deduction – and there are always those 200 or more colourful graphics to visually help you along the way."

 Derek Brewster for Crash said "The story, descriptive depth, vocabulary, and the many sophisticated features go to make Level 9's latest a really good adventure game."

 "The Pilgrim" for Amstrad Action said "Can it be as good as it sounds – because it sounds out of this world!
 Well, out of this world it certainly is."

 Keith Campbell for Computer and Video Games said "Here is science-fiction-based political saga which you can just sit back and enjoy, or, if you prefer, involve yourself at a more challenging level in an attempt to reach the seat of power and save the world.
 Play it either way — I'm sure you'll agree it's superb!"

 Roger Garrett for Popular Computing Weekly said "Even the more experienced player, who has a certain amount of knowledge about Level 9 games, will find it quite taxing but definitely rewarding.
 Congratulations, Level 9 on another imaginative hit."

 Your Computer said "This latest text and graphics masterpiece has all the splendid qualities we've come to expect of Level 9 – masses of locations with a colourful fast-drawn picture for every one of them (except BBC B versions), type-ahead ability (no waiting for text or picture to be completed on screen), a massive vocabulary, advanced command parser, lashings of rich prose, a plethora of puzzles, and a plot lovingly crafted, and beautifully executed."

 The Worm in Paradise was rated a Your Sinclair Megagame, and a Sinclair User Classic.